The birth of Renault Sport

-In 1976, the Renault 5 Alpine was launched, and was one of the first 'hot hatches'.
-It was on sale even before the Volkswagen Golf GTi - a car that is widely regarded to have created the hot hatch market.
+In 1976 the Renault 5 Alpine was released, making it one of the first 'hot hatches' available on the UK market.
+It even came before the popular Volkswagen Golf GTI, which is often credited with being the godfather of the hot hatch world.

 Clio II Renault Sport

 Towards the end of the 1990s, Renault released the first officially branded Renault Sport vehicle, the Clio II RS.
 There were a number of variants released throughout its lifespan, but it began with a pre-facelift 172bhp 2.0-litre 16v motor, capable of going from 0 to 62mph in a mere 7.0 seconds.